rauc/rauc/docs/advanced.rst

 Cortex-A7) with an eMMC, streaming took 1m43s, while downloading followed by local installation took 1m42s (13s+1m29s).

-As each chunk of compressed data is only requested incrementally when needed by the installation processes, you should expect that network connections with higher round-trip-time (RTT) lead to longer installation times.
+As each chunk of compressed data is only requested when needed by the installation processes, you should expect that network connections with higher round-trip-time (RTT) lead to longer installation times.
 This can be compensated somewhat by using a HTTP/2 server, as this supports multiplexing and better connection reuse.